 The last method I want to discuss of how you can practice being grateful is to start tracking your happiness every day.

-Tracking happiness is basically an advanced form of journaling, which is based around the idea of rating your happiness each and every day.
+Tracking happiness is basically an advanced form of journaling, which is based on the idea of rating your happiness each and every day.

 This means that you get to think back about every single thing that positively influenced your happiness at the end of each day.
 My free template includes a journaling section, which I use for writing about whatever happened during the day.
 This also includes the things that I am grateful for.